12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Beatnik vibes in North Beach.

-I’ve yet to stay in Hotel Boheme, but I do love its North Beach location—which was once a hub for the beatnik movement in San Francisco, and the center of the city’s Italian community.
-The hotel itself embraces the beatnik history of its surrounds, and has (as the name suggests) a very bohemian vibe in line with that spirit.
-As a small boutique hotel, it’s also a bit more affordable than other places in the city and has great reviews.
-The building’s a bit older, but overall a great choice for anyone looking for a small, personality-filled hotel in a more neighborhood-y location.
+I've yet to stay at Hotel Boheme, but I love its North Beach location, which was once a hub for the beatnik movement and the heart of the city’s Italian community.
+The hotel embraces that history, with a bohemian vibe very much in keeping with its surroundings.
+As a small boutique property, it's also a bit more affordable than other options in the city and has great reviews.
+The building is older, but overall it's a great choice for anyone looking for a personality-filled hotel in a more neighborhood-y part of San Francisco.

 Kimpton Hotel Enso